SW

 Honors Anti-Oppression and Social Justice

 This course examines issues related to the lived experiences of people based on age, culture, race, ethnicity, gender/gender identity/gender expression, sexual orientation, socioeconomic status/class, ability, religion/spirituality, and national origin.
 It is designed to introduce the student to social, economic, and political systems of power that serve to oppress communities that have been minoritized.
-This course has the University Core Curriculum 'W' designation.
-“Writing proficiency is required for a passing grade in this course.
-A student who does not write with the skill normally required of an upper-division student will not earn a passing grade, no matter how well the student performs in other areas of the course.”.
+Assignments requiring the student to demonstrate an understanding of U.S. and global perspectives are required.
+Assignments will allow students to demonstrate higher-level critical thinking skills in their analysis and processing of information within a cultural and societal context.

 Prerequisite(s): At least sophomore standing or permission of the instructor.
 This is course open to University Honors Program students.
-This course will fulfill the Oppression and Social Injustice requirement for social work majors and for social welfare minors.
+This course will fulfill the Anti-Oppression and Social Justice requirements for social work majors and social welfare minors.

 SW